-We are a specialty finance company that invests primarily in leveraged loans and mezzanine debt issued by U.S. middle-market companies, both through direct lending and through participation in loan syndicates.
-Our investment objectives are to generate current income and capital appreciation.
-We are managed by Saratoga Investment Advisors, LLC, a New York-based investment firm affiliated with Saratoga Partners, a leading middle-market private equity investment firm and have elected to be treated as a business development company under the Investment Company Act of 1940, or the 1940 Act.
+We are a specialty finance company that invests primarily in leveraged loans and mezzanine debt issued by private U.S. middle-market companies, both through direct lending and through participation in loan syndicates.
+Our investment objective is to generate current income and, to a lesser extent, capital appreciation from our investments.
+We have elected to be regulated as a business development company under the Investment Company Act of 1940 and are managed by Saratoga Investment Advisors, LLC, a New York-based investment firm affiliated with Saratoga Partners, a leading middle-market private equity investment firm.